Riturajhmr/Sales-Management-System/README.md

 ## Overview

 A full-stack Retail Sales Management System that provides advanced search, filtering, sorting, and pagination capabilities for sales transaction data.
 The system enables efficient data exploration through a modern web interface with real-time filtering and comprehensive data management features.
+The backend is deployed on Render at https://sales-management-system-ui34.onrender.com with PostgreSQL database integration.

 ## Tech Stack

 **Backend:**
 - Node.js with Express.js
-- PostgreSQL database
+- PostgreSQL database (deployed on Render)
 - pg (PostgreSQL client)

 **Frontend:**